Cult Maniax: History

 The name is derived from the concept of the band being the Cult and their fans being the Maniax.
-Their first live performance was at the school that Rico Sargeant, Foxy Steer, and Mildew Mules attended.
-Other gigs followed, and the band started to get a large following.
+Their first live performance was at the school that Rico Sergeant, Foxy Steer, and Mildew Mules attended.
+Other gigs followed, and the band started to gain a large following.

-Their first release, the "Black Horse" EP attracted newspaper headlines in 1982.
+Their first release, the "Black Horse" EP, attracted newspaper headlines in 1982.
 The Black Horse was, and still is, a public house in Torrington.
-The lyrics of the title track "Black Horse" (written by Alan "Big Al" Mitchell) expressed his dissatisfaction at the landlord's attitude to the punk generation.
+The lyrics of the title track "Black Horse" (written by Alan "Big Al" Mitchell) expressed his dissatisfaction at the landlord's attitude toward the punk generation.
 The band sold 200 copies of the single before a court case forced them to hand over the master copies and destroy all remaining copies.
 Some further copies were sold with the offending track scratched out.
-The original single can often be found on auction sites attracting prices in the region of £50 for a mint copy.
-Soon after the release of the "Frenzie" EP Sargeant left the band.
+The original single can often be found on auction sites, attracting prices in the region of £50 for a mint copy.
+Soon after the release of the "Frenzie" EP, Sargeant left the band.

-To take the guitar spot the band brought in Paul Bennett, and worked on the release of the follow-up, "Blitz", released on their own Elephant Rock label, which sold over 20,000 copies before it was also banned due to the B-side "Lucy Looe"'s references to oral sex.
-The band's only album, Cold Love, was released in 1983 by American Phonograph, and was mixed without the band's involvement.
+To take the guitar spot, the band brought in Paul Bennett and worked on the release of the follow-up, "Blitz," released on their own Elephant Rock label, which sold over 20,000 copies before it was also banned due to the B-side "Lucy Looe"'s references to oral sex.
+The band's only album, Cold Love, was released in 1983 by American Phonograph and was mixed without the band's involvement.
 More successful was their 1984 EP Full of Spunk, which spent three months on the UK Indie Chart, peaking at number 11.
 Further success followed with "The Amazing Adventures of Johnny the Duck" and the Where Do We All Go? live EP, but the band had run out of ideas and split up in 1986.
 The band (apart from Sargeant) reunited in 1987 under the name The Vibe Tribe, releasing the "Skylark Boogie" single, but this was short-lived.

-The band reunited again (apart from Sargeant) for a performance at the first (now annual) Punx Picnic held in Plymouth, in September 1996, and they continue to perform occasional gigs.
+The band reunited again (apart from Sargeant) for a performance at the first (now annual) Punx Picnic held in Plymouth in September 1996, and they continue to perform occasional gigs.

-In their recording career they released four singles, one album and two 12 inch singles.
-A CD of one of their performances at the Adam And Eves Club in Leeds was issued after they disbanded.
-As The Vibe Tribe they releasing one single.
-Big Al and Mil went on to form a band called the Sweet Thangs which released an EP.
-Big Al can still be seen 2006 in a duet called Free Born Men.
-Mil has kept his hand in playing in numerous bands, most notably The Desperate Men With Jez Evans (Electric Orange) and Shaun Collingham (Naked I), who both also appeared with the rest of the Cult Maniax (apart from Sargeant and Steer) in several reformation gigs.
-Mil can presently be found playing the drums in a four piece called Sons Of Gods.
+In their recording career, they released four singles, one album, and two 12 inch singles.
+A CD of one of their performances at the Adam and Eves Club in Leeds was issued after they disbanded.
+As The Vibe Tribe, they released one single.
+Big Al and Mil went on to form a band called the Sweet Thangs, which released an EP.
+Big Al can still be seen in 2006 in a duet called Free Born Men.
+Mil has kept his hand in playing in numerous bands, most notably The Desperate Men with Jez Evans (Electric Orange) and Shaun Collingham (Naked I), who both also appeared with the rest of the Cult Maniax (apart from Sargeant and Steer) in several reformation gigs.
+Mil can presently be found playing the drums in a four-piece called Sons of Gods.